bradleybauer/music_visualizer/docs/README.md

 Welcome to the project page for my music visualizer :)

-Here is a comparison between what my app looks like and what other music visualizers might look like.
+Here is a comparison between what my app looks like and what other music visualizers might look like when visualizing the same sound.

 ![](anim.gif)

-Currently the app can visualize constant tone sounds very well.
-However, when the app visualizes complicated sounds the presented waveform looks quite chaotic.

 On Ubuntu
 ```